Tower of David Period: The Tower of David Exhibition: “The First Culture War” in Israeli Art”

 The opening of exhibitions in the Tower of David in April 1921, expressed the aspirations toward founding a center for art in the Land of Israel.
-In spite of the fact that the exhibitions were supposed to include a representation of all the art being created in the Land of Israel, in reality the art of the Arab, Muslim, and Christian residents were presented primarily in a historical-archaeological framework.
+In spite of the fact that the exhibitions were supposed to include a representation of all the art being created in the Land of Israel, in reality the art of the non-Jewish, Muslim Arab and Christian residents were presented primarily in a historical-archaeological framework.
 The Jewish artists, on the other hand, sought to present art that drew its inspiration not just from the Jewish historical past, but also from the movement of art and handicrafts that grew out of European Modernism.
 This was most noticeable among the artists of “The Jewish Artists Association”, who attempted to develop a “Jewish ethic”.
 This group, most of whom were students of “Bezalel”, organized exhibitions in the Tower of David.
 A number of exhibitions were organized, both in the Tower of David and outside of it, and most of the works exhibited in these exhibitions were influenced by the Post-Impressionists and the Expressionists.